Edith Houghton played baseball as a youngster and grew up to be the first woman hired to be a scout for a major league baseball team.

 Edith Houghton was 10 years old when she became the starting shortstop for the Philadelphia Bobbies, the top women’s baseball team in the city.
 The rest of the team was comprised of young women ages 16 and older.
 (At that time, however, male players were used to pitch and catch during games.)

 The Bobbies, so called because team members all sported “bobbed hair,” competed in a league that predated the All-American Girls Professional Baseball League.

-Houghton learned the game early.
-She was the youngest of 10 children, and her father had played semiprofessional baseball, so he taught his children to play when they were young.
+Edith Houghton (1912-2013) learned the game early.
+She was the youngest of 10 children.
+Her father had played semi-professional baseball, so he taught his children to play when they were young.
 Edith excelled at the sport.

 In 1925, when Edith was 13, the Bobbies were invited to Japan to play against the Japanese men’s teams.
-The Bobbies traveled across the United States by train, playing exhibition games against local teams in order to pay for their travels.
+The Bobbies traveled across the United States by train.
+To pay for their travels, they played exhibition games against local teams at many stops.
 Once on the west coast, they boarded a ship for Japan, and the crossing took 13 days.
 Many years later, Houghton told a reporter that she did not remember much from the trip because she was so young, but she did remember the huge crowds that came out to see what a woman’s baseball team looked like.

-During World War II, Houghton enlisted in the Navy Women’s Auxiliary unit, the WAVES (Women Accepted for Volunteer Emergency Service), where she had duties as a naval supply officer but could also play on a Navy-sponsored women’s baseball team.
+During World War II, Houghton enlisted in the Navy Women’s Auxiliary unit, the WAVES (Women Accepted for Volunteer Emergency Service).
+She had duties as a naval supply officer but could also play on a Navy-sponsored women’s baseball team.